-Great customer service equals great company profits.
+Great customer service equals great company profits, and you can also make customer support management profitable!
 Just look at the story of Zappos.

-And the benefits of good customer care aren’t reserved for big companies; small businesses reap the rewards as well.
+And the benefits of good customer service aren’t reserved for big companies; small businesses also reap the rewards.
+See the top businesses providing excellent customer service!

-These 2 data points tell us 3 things: great customer service creates loyal consumers, differentiates you from the competition, and boosts your bottom line.
+These data points tell us 3 things: great customer service creates loyal consumers, differentiates you from the competition, and boosts your bottom line!

 But what exactly does great customer service mean and how do you actually provide it?
 Let’s dive in and find out.